josephistired/Auto-Lurk/README.md

 # Twitch-Auto-Lurk-Bot

-A straightforward bot that auto lurks for you, and gains watch time on your account.
+A straightforward bot that auto lurks for you, and gains watch time on your account based on [tmi.js](https://tmijs.com)!

 ## Prerequisites